Feeder discography

-The discography of Feeder, a Cymro-Japanese rock band which formed in 1994, consists of eleven studio albums, twelve compilation albums, four extended plays (EP), and forty singles on The Echo Label, their own label Big Teeth Music, Cooking Vinyl and BMG as well as forty-nine music videos.
-Alongside charting twelve Top 75 albums domestically, they also have 25 Top 75 singles.
-In 2022 Feeder became one of the few artists in U.K. chart history, to achieve top 10 albums in at least four different decades (1990s, 2000s, 2010s and 2020s), and also one of a very few since 1960 to have at least five top five albums.
+The discography of Feeder, a Welsh-Japanese rock band that formed in 1994, consists of twelve studio albums, twelve compilation albums, four extended plays (EP), and forty singles on The Echo Label, their own label Big Teeth Music, Cooking Vinyl and BMG as well as forty-nine music videos.
+Alongside charting fifteen Top 75 albums domestically, they also have 25 Top 75 singles.
+In 2022 Feeder became one of a few artists in UK Album Chart history, to achieve top 10 albums in at least four different decades (1990s, 2000s, 2010s and 2020s).

 An original incarnation of the band was formed in 1992 under the name of "Reel" by the remaining members Grant Nicholas, Jon Lee and Simon Blight of electroacoustic group Raindancer, after the departure of their guitarist John Canham, although Simon Blight departed in 1992 to make way for Taka Hirose in 1994, after the band had used many session bassists from 1992 to 1994.
 Feeder's lineup after signing with The Echo Label in the same year of their formation consisted of Grant Nicholas (guitar/vocals) Jon Lee (drums) and Taka Hirose (bass), while demos sent out to radio and venues to gain gigs still featured session bassists.
 In January 2002, Jon Lee died by suicide at home in Miami.
 Former Skunk Anansie drummer Mark Richardson began to record and play with the band before being made an official member.
 In May 2009 he left Feeder to reform Skunk Anansie.
 Since Richardson's departure, Feeder have variously employed drummers Karl Brazil, Damon Wilson, Tim Trotter, and Geoff Holroyde for recording and touring work.